open2b/scriggo-site/site/scriggo-command.md

 The `-x` flag prints the executed commands.

-The `-o` flag writes the generated Go file to the named output file, instead to the standard output.
+The `-o` flag writes the generated Go file to the named output file, instead of the standard output.